wurli/tidyverse-dev-bot/news-files-annotated/tidyr.md

     !end-bullet!
 -   !begin-bullet!
-    tidyr functions that create new columns are more aggresive about re-encoding the column names as UTF-8.
+    tidyr functions that create new columns are more aggressive about re-encoding the column names as UTF-8.

     !end-bullet!